Legendary Moonlight Sculptor: Geomchi (Ahn Hyundo)

 Ahn Hyundo is a former World Swords Fighting Champion, having won the competition for four consecutive years before retiring to hone his skill with the sword.
 He joins his disciple Weed in Royal Road after witnessing the latter's improvement with the sword in the real life by experiencing combat in the game world.
 Known throughout Korea as the leader of the largest and finest Dojang of South Korea, Ahn Hyundo had initially decided to venture into Royal Road by himself, only to have his inner circle follow him into the game.
-Based on an inference from Volume 37, Chapter 10, Geomchi is estimated to be above the level mark of 400.
-He later unlocks the secret class profession - the Martial Artist, and is affiliated with the Arpen Kingdom.
+Based on an inference from volume 37, chapter 10, Geomchi is estimated to be above the level mark of 400.
+He later unlocks the secret class profession – the Martial Artist, and is affiliated with the Arpen Kingdom.

 Bard Ray

-Bard Ray, translated occasionally as either Bad Ray or Bradley, is an American gamer in Royal Road of the unique Black Knight class.
+Bard Ray, translated occasionally as either Bad Ray or Bradley, is a French gamer in Royal Road of the unique Black Knight class.
 He's known to have arisen from being somebody's minion to a knight and then an Earl by means of treachery.
 Using the influence and power of the Hermes Guild, he wages a ruthless conquest, which results in him becoming the Emperor of the Haven Empire.
 Popularly known as the God of Weapons, he's currently at a level mark of 560.

-Famous Non-Player Characters (NPCs)
+Famous non-player characters (NPCs)

 Geihar von Arpen (The First Emperor)

 Having conquered the whole continent, Geihar von Arpen was the first to become Emperor in the Royal Road universe.
 He is a historical singularity, being a master sculptor, a master sword master, and an emperor.
 Due to the prejudices surrounding the sculptor class as being useless, he stated the lack of worthy successors in his legacy.
 After his death the empire collapsed and split into multiple kingdoms.